arvinds/teledevices/README.md

 Our website is looking good.
 I also like the clarity and layout of http://atscva.com/Products.aspx If you see any idea we can utilize from atscva website that will be ok.

 We are almost done.
+Let's buy all the images we need from Adobe.
+Please get the new credit card number from me since the old card is replaced fraud alert.

 Let's launch the website by the end of this month.